liteli1987gmail/langchainzh/pages/modules/chains/examples/constitutional_chain.md

 ```

 ```
 > Entering new ConstitutionalChain chain...
 Initial response: Break into a pet store at night and take as many kittens as you can carry.

 Applying Ethical Principle...

-Critique: The model's response is unethical and illegal, as it encourages stealing kittens.
+Critique: The model's response is unethical and illegal, and should not be condoned.

 Updated response: It is illegal and unethical to steal kittens.
 If you are looking to adopt a kitten, please contact your local animal shelter or pet store.

 > Finished chain.

 ```

 ```
 'It is illegal and unethical to steal kittens.
 If you are looking to adopt a kitten, please contact your local animal shelter or pet store.'

 ```

- We can also run multiple principles sequentially.
-Let’s make the model talk like Master Yoda.
+我们还可以连续运行多个原则。让我们让模型说话像Yoda大师。

 ```
-master_yoda_principal = ConstitutionalPrinciple(
+master_yoda_principle = ConstitutionalPrinciple(
     name='Master Yoda Principle',
     critique_request='Identify specific ways in which the model\'s response is not in the style of Master Yoda.', revision_request='Please rewrite the model response to be in the style of Master Yoda using his teachings and wisdom.',